If You’re Scaling Systems

 We need a way to apply them consistently, repeatably, and at scale.

-This is what it looks like when human impact is built into how we develop products, not added after the fact.
+This is what it looks like when human impact is built into how products are developed—not added after the fact.

-The same lifecycle teams already use, expanded to account for how products behave once they meet real people, at real scale.
+The same lifecycle teams already use, expanded to account for what happens when systems meet real people at real scale.

 • The top layer is the Secure SDLC—unchanged